FlashArray//C - A Fast, Dense, and Secure Veeam Ready Repository

 This time we'll start with a fully patched Ubuntu Server 20.04.1 LTS VM and then provision a Purity volume.
+Again, Veeam's best practices are to create volumes no more than 200 TB in size.
+If you need a larger repo, consider creating multiple 200 TB repositories and combining them in a Scale-Out Backup Repository (covered later).
 You'll find the official Pure guide for iSCSI with Linux here, but I've actually written a post with more specific guidance for Ubuntu iSCSI setup for FlashArray.

 Creating Repository (Windows & Linux)

 Proceed with the Veeam Add Repository wizard as usual.
 When you get to the Repository settings, be sure to select the path to the formatted FlashArray volume.
 Also, consider the setting for limiting the number of concurrent tasks.
 This setting will largely depend on the number of CPU cores your repo server has (typically 1 task per core).
 If you have the compute resources to justify increasing this value you will certainly want to do it so that you're taking the best advantage of FlashArray's performance.
+In fact, consider a minimum of 12 CPU and 48 GB RAM for any production deployment.
 The process is very similar for both Windows and Linux.